vague2k/huez.nvim/README.md

 - [colorscheme-persist](https://github.com/propet/colorscheme-persist.nvim) on how to persist colorscheme.
 - [NvChad](https://github.com/NvChad/NvChad) for previewing theme before selection.
+- [cd-project](https://github.com/LintaoAmons/cd-project.nvim) for being used as a great model for a refactor _(as of 0.2.0)_
-- Reddit for the help on how to make a plugin :)
+- Reddit for the help on how to make a plugin as this is my first :)

 ## 📋 Contributing